MaelDore/deepSTRAPP/README.md

 ## Website

-A company website is available to browse interactively the different tutorials and functions of **deepSTRAPP** at this URL:
+A companion website is available to browse interactively the different tutorials and functions of **deepSTRAPP** at this URL:
 <https://maeldore.github.io/deepSTRAPP/>